the-interlace/notes/i3_index.md

 ### Submitting Datasets using a Submission Wizard

-This is a little more tricky, as currently Dataverse does not support OAuth (+ as far as I can tell from the docs, neither does Zenodo), requiring a data submitter to locate their own API key in order to post a dataset as themselves, or to have a dedicated I3 account that people may use to submit data on their behalf (e.g. through a wizard tool).
+This is more tricky, as currently Dataverse does not support OAuth (+ as far as I can tell from the docs, neither does Zenodo), requiring a data submitter to locate their own API key in order to post a dataset as themselves, or to have a dedicated I3 account that people may use to submit data on their behalf, e.g. through a wizard tool.
+(The latter might be confusing, and might cause issues later on with maintenance/updating datasets; so could be appropriate mainly for datasets that anyone could later update.)

-This might be confusing, and having authentication to a single account might also cause issues later on with maintenance/updating datasets.
-I think this is a feature to shelve for now, but perhaps feature requesting OAuth to allow people to make external wizard tools.
+Shelving this feature for now, but perhaps worth requesting OAuth in DV to allow people to make external wizard tools that attribute uploads properly to ORCID or other existing entities.